laget-se/narp/README.md

     "resource": null,
     "sourceLang": "en"
   },

-  "extract": {
+  // Configs that are passed to react-gettext-parser "extract": {

+    // A glob string (npmjs.com/glob) that matches all source files
+    // that may contain translatable strings.
+    "source": null,

+    // These two are passed directly to react-gettext-parser,
+    // see the react-gettext-parser readme
-    "source": null, // A glob to pass to react-gettext-parser "componentPropsMap": { /* react-gettext-parser defaults */ },
+    "componentPropsMap": { /* react-gettext-parser defaults */ },
     "funcArgumentsMap": { /* react-gettext-parser defaults */ }
   },

+  // Where to put all the translations
   "output": "messages.json"
 }
 ```